-With 95% of its population able to speak English, the Philippines has become the preferred choice for business owners looking for great VAs.
-But we all know cultural differences can present huge challenges in the workplace and in effective communication with virtual assistants.
+The Philippines has become the preferred choice for business owners looking for virtual assistants.
+However, cultural differences can present huge challenges in the workplace and in effective communication with Filipino VAs.

 Outsourcing to the Philippines and the “Pinoy” Culture

-Around 13% of the world’s virtual assistants are Filipinos.
-And it’s not just because Pinoys are friendly (although they really are).
+Around 13% of the world’s virtual assistants are Pinoys.

 Thanks to their country’s long history with the US, Filipinos are known for their impeccable English skills.
-But they also have a distinctly Hispanic background because of an even longer history with the Spanish (333 years of it, to be exact).
+But they also have a distinctly Hispanic background because of a 300-year history with the Spanish.

-And that’s not counting the pre-colonial roots that many indigenous tribes are trying to protect.
-And then, there are the Chinese and Japanese influences carried over from centuries of trading and the Second World War…
+There’s also the pre-colonial roots that many indigenous tribes are trying to protect.
+And then, there are the Chinese and Japanese influences carried over from centuries of trading and the Second World War.

 Right now, you might be thinking, “How does this relate to my virtual assistant?” 🤔